wangenau/eminus/docs/further.rst

    cd eminus
    pip install -e .

-To install all packages needed for development as listed below, use the following option
+To install all packages needed for development, use the following option.
+Note that at least Python 3.10 is required to use all dev dependencies.

 .. code-block:: console

-   pip install -e . --group dev
+   pip install --group dev

 Testing
 -------